 We believe that a strong link to the community will positively affect the production and growth of the firm.

 As part of Breens commitment to giving back, we nominate a charity of the year.
-Our chosen charity for the year 2016/17 is the Alzheimer's Society.
+Our chosen charity for the year 2018/19 is British Heart Foundation.

 Client care is at the core of Breens’ business philosophy.
 The partners will ensure that we deal responsibly, openly and fairly with clients and potential clients by: